dsmirnovs/mintos_laravel/README.md

 **Description:**

 /api/transfer - allow to transfer money from account to account (provided in mintos_clients_accounts table).
+You can transfer under 10.000

 /api/client-accounts/{client_id} - show all accounts that belongs to selected client